 However, by the start of the COVID-19 pandemic, that number spiked back up to 2% in ...

 During the summer months children are at a higher risk of obesity, according to the American Heart Association.
 This is concerning considering obesity rates are already sky-high in young Latino boys (30%) and girls (23%).
 But what exactly causes this increased risk for obesity during the summer?
-Let’s explore four factors that contribute to weight gain in Latino children during the summer and how we can break this cycle of poor health into the new school year and beyond.
+Let’s explore four factors that contribute to weight gain in Latino and all children during the summer and how we can break this cycle of poor health into the new school year and beyond.

 Increased Sedentary Behavior

 During the school year, households operate around a steady flow of activities, like school sports, that help keep children active.
 During the summer, children may lose access to school-related activities that promote exercise.
-That’s why visiting parks, lakes, and hiking ...
+That’s why visiting parks, lakes, and ...

-Obesity can stem from genetics, food and activity, and social and environmental inequities.
+Obesity can stem from genetics, food and activity, and social and environmental differences.
 We also know from past research that brain structure and mental function are linked to being overweight or obese.
 Now a new study has identified differences in the brain’s neural pathways that help explain differences in obesity among men and women.
 “In women with obesity, changes in the brain tended to be centered on regions related to emotions, while in men with obesity, the changes tended to be found in regions that play a role in gut sensations, such as how hungry or full a person feels,” according to NBC News.
 For this study, researchers from the Goodman-Luskin Microbiome Center at UCLA studied brain scans – along with participants’ reports of their behavioral and mental ...